Being aware of Bali health issues is very important especially if you are not from a tropical country and need to adjust to the local climate.

 Condoms are available in Bali however they can be unreliable.
 So if you think you would be needing some on your trip bring some from your own country.

 This health tip should not be underestimated.
-The suns in the tropics is different then at home so even on a cloudy day you can get seriously sunburnt and dehydrated.
+The sun in the tropics is different so even on a cloudy day you can get seriously sunburnt and dehydrated.

 Avoid visiting temples (there is hardly any shade) or sunbathing between 10.00 and 15.00 when the sun is at its strongest.
-If you do, try to wear a hat and cover sensitive skin such a shoulders and chest.
-Long sleeves and wearing cotton cloths are also quite comfortable in the tropics.
+If you do, try to wear a hat and cover sensitive skin such as shoulders and chest.
+Long sleeves and wearing cotton clothes are also quite comfortable in the tropics.

-If all fails and you end up looking like a lobster at the end of the day, don't sit in the sun the next couple of days.
-If you want to treat your soar skin you can head to the spa.
-Many offer a special massage for sunburnt skin which has a hydrating and cooling effect.
+If all fails and you end up looking like a lobster at the end of the day, don’t sit in the sun the next couple of days.
+If you want to treat your sore skin you can head to the spa.
+Many offer a special massage for sunburnt skin which has a rehydrating and cooling effect.

 Generally European, American and Australian travelers don’t have to worry about infectious diseases such as polio, tetanus, diphtheria and tuberculosis since they have had inoculations when they were young.